Monash-FIT3170/BaLance-Team-Forming-Dashboard/docs/contributorsGuide/CODE_GUIDELINES.md

 Readable code is the main thing that matters.
 BUT DO:

-* Use 4 space indentations
+* Use 4 space indentations across all languages
-* Use arrow functions for creating react components and for defining functions in general for the sake of consistency.
+* Use arrow functions for creating react components and for defining JS functions in general for the sake of consistency

 ## Frontend guidelines